keithledgerwood/WICLab-guide/05-governance.md

     |![Toggle on IT](images/011/oig_ar_teams_it_toggled_on_400.png "Toggle on IT")|

 ## Create a Request Type for Navan App

 ![contexttag](images/context-lab.png) ![contexttag](images/persona-okta-admin.png)

 A request type can consist of multiple steps including Questions, Tasks, Approvals, and Actions.
-This request type will consist of an Approval step and an conditional Action step.
+This request type will consist of an Approval step and a conditional Action step.

 1. In the Access Requests Admin Console, select **Access Requests**
 1. Click **Create request type**.